 In 2011 Transparency International UK (TI-UK) launched the major findings from a series of studies which examine corruption in the UK.
 The reports – which represent the most comprehensive research ever undertaken in this area – examine the levels of corruption in 23 UK sectors and institutions.

-The research represents a ‘corruption corruption-resources-corruption-resources-health-check’ for the UK.
+The research represents a ‘health check’ for the UK.
 Although corruption is not endemic in the UK, it is correct to say that in some areas of UK society and institutions, corruption is a much greater problem than recognised and that there is an inadequate response to its growing threat.
 The report found that the growing threat of corruption is often met with complacency, and that key institutions are refusing to confront the problem.

 Of particular concern are prisons, political parties, parliament and sport – where the response to the increasing corruption risk is often incoherent and uncoordinated.